lukso-network/LIPs/LSPs/LSP-8-IdentifiableDigitalAsset.md

 The URI that points to the metadata of a tokenId MUST be created using the following pattern: `{LSP8TokenMetadataBaseURI}{tokenId}`

-⚠️ TokenIds MUST be in lowercase , even for the tokenId type `address`.
+⚠️ TokenIds MUST be in lowercase, even for the tokenId type `address`.

 - LSP8TokenIdType `2` (= `uint256`)<br>
 e.g. `http://mybase.uri/1234`